- Samuel J. Federman (May 1894-1896?)

 Herman Levendorf was born in Vilna in 1870.
 He married there in 1891 and immigrated the following year to Cleveland, where he served as a rabbi for two years.
 Then he served in McKeesport before serving two years in Homestead.
 (Source.)

 His year in the historian’s list is 1895, but he probably did not arrive that early, since the city directory says Federman was the rabbi until at least mid-1896.
 He is mentioned a few times in newspapers from 1900 and 1901.
 On 7/24/00 the paper reported he had a son, on 10/22/00 it reported his wife was thrown from a street car, and on 2/21/1901 it recapped a wedding he performed.
-The 1900 census reported he lived on Eleventh Ave. (as in, nowhere near the Jewish neighborhood) with his wife and four children (two months before the aforementioned son was born).
+The 1900 census reported he lived on Eleventh Ave. (as in, nowhere near the Jewish neighborhood) with his wife and four children (two months before the aforementioned son was born), but the city directory lists him as a butcher on Heisel, which matches to the location the newspaper assigns him.

-Interestingly, for the years he was living in the town, the town’s directory did not list him as the synagogue’s rabbi.
+Interestingly, for the years he was living in the town, the town’s directory did not list him as the synagogue’s rabbi, only as a butcher.
 Instead, it listed a man who does not appear in the list at all!

 After Homestead he served in Greensburg, Monessen, and New Kensington, before leaving the area to be rabbi in Hot Springs, AL by 1935.